safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 Snapshots and backups
 1. Download a fresh SwOS backup.
-2. In OPNsense open System then Configuration then Backups and save a local copy.
+2. In OPNsense open System → Configuration then Backups and save a local copy.

 Now ready for Phase 2.